ucfacmw/ucfacmw.org/content/authors/pablo-rivera/_index.md

 ---
 # Display name
-title: Jeff Ramos
+title: Pablo Rivera

 # Username (this should match the folder name)
 authors:
-- jeff
+- pablo-rivera

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Webmasters Director
+role: Workshops Director

 # Organizations/Affiliations
 organizations: